This is my ultimate personal finance book list. Bookmark it for easy reference!

 - Goodreads rating: 4.20

 - What is it about: In this fresh and original book, T. Harv Eker explains how you can master the inner game of money so that you will not only achieve financial success but keep it once you have it.

 - My review: I find this book refreshing because it acknowledges the impact of our subconsciousness and environment on our view of money.
 This really helps lessen my guilt about some of my bad money habits, and sets me up to face the problems with courage and a positive mind.
 However, the book doesn’t stop there.
 I also learned from the book how to adjust my not-so-perfect innermost blueprint to be more in control of my financial well-being.

 - If you want to learn what savings rate it will take for you be a millionaire, check out my spreadsheets here!

 Well-Heeled: The Smart Girl’s Guide to Getting Rich by Lesley-Anne Scorgie

 - What is it about: In this book, Lesley-Anne Scorgie lays out the roadmap for young women to be financially independent and debt-free.

 - My review: This is a relatively young book compared to the rest of the books I have on this list.
-The book covers common personal finance concepts including budgeting, savings, and getting out debt.
+The book covers common personal finance concepts including making a budget, saving money, and paying off debt.
 The book is written in a casual and easily digestible manner, with examples from real people.
-What I especially like about this book is that it advocates for frugality.
-By referring to it as the new sexy, the book really helps lessen the stigma around spending less.
+What I especially like about this book is that it advocates for frugal living tips.
+By referring to them as the new sexy, the book really helps lessen the stigma around spending less.